solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![View charts on data in Spark notebook](./media/ex01-spark-notebook-05.png "Review charted data")

-8. Hover over the area just below the cell in the notebook, then select **{} Add code** to add a new cell.
+8. Hover over the area just to the bottom right of the cell in the notebook, then select **+ Add code (2)** to add a new cell.

    ![The add code button is highlighted.](media/add-cell.png "Add code")